-Here is a better approach.
+To prevent problems with Agile Development, we suggest you try a better approach.
 It will cost you less cash, nerves and time you’d spend on Skype calls with the devs to discuss ‘one more quick fix’.

 Rather than overpaying for ‘fancy’ changes, just keep the old, ‘ugly’ website.
 Seriously

 Rather than ‘tweaking anything’ care of the way your product solves your target audience problem, think of how you communicate with them.
 The thing they really care is not how beautiful your product looks, it’s more about how easy for them to find what they want, expected outcomes and benefits.

 How to stay truly lean